How to create a strategy?

-A great example of successful (for the time being) transformation of the business model is Netflix.
-Below a movie showing the changes done to their business model over the last 20 years:
+A great example of a successful (for the time being) transformation of the business model is Netflix.
+Below is a movie showing the changes done to their business model over the last 20 years:

-I recommend as always a few other readings:
+I recommend as always a few other resources:

 - What is Amazon?

-- How Amazon was scaling his business and removing bottlenecks?
+- How Amazon was scaling its business and removing bottlenecks?

 - Innovative revenue streams